-One of the most well-known and widely used herbs, both in cooking and herbal medicine: thyme, charmingly called "farigoule" in the South of France, is a perennial plant that thrives in poor soils and warm climates.
-To enjoy its benefits and fragrance year-round, drying is the best preservation method.
-Here are our tips for drying thyme, storing it, and using it in cooking or for its many medicinal properties.
+One of the most well-known and widely used herbs, both in cooking and in natural medicine: thyme, charmingly called farigoule in the South of France, is a perennial that thrives in poor soils and warm conditions.
+To enjoy its benefits and fragrance all year round, drying is the best preservation method.
+Here are our tips for drying thyme, storing it, and using it in cooking or for its many properties.

 Thyme can be harvested year-round, as its leaves are evergreen, but its fragrance and active compounds are most potent at the start of flowering in spring (from March to June, depending on the region).